Why Does It Feel Like My Food Isnt Going Down? | Digestive Clues Explained

 Achalasia

-Achalasia is a rare disorder where nerves controlling esophageal muscles degenerate.
-As a result, lower esophageal sphincter fails to relax properly, trapping food and liquid in the esophagus and causing regurgitation.
+Achalasia is a rare disorder in which the nerves controlling esophageal muscles become damaged.
+As a result, the lower esophageal sphincter fails to relax properly, and normal peristalsis is impaired, causing food and liquid to collect in the esophagus and sometimes leading to regurgitation.

 Eosinophilic Esophagitis (EoE)